React Native Performance in 2025: A Field Guide

 3) Rendering: fewer, cheaper re-renders

-for stable, pure row/components.
+React.memofor stable, pure row/components. - Wrap callbacks in

 // Stable row with memo + keyExtractor